google/CFU-Playground/proj/donut-accel/README.md

 The unaccelerated donut code is in `$CFUROOT/third_party/litex_donut/donut.c`.
 It was adapted from the LiteX "bare metal demo".
 The accelerated donut code for this project is in ./src/donut.c.
+It was modified by hand from the unaccelerated version.
+The only changes were replacing instances of "a*b" and "(a*b)>>10" with CFU instructions.

 In the demo we target the "icebreaker" board and use the "breaker+cfu" VexRiscv variant.
 In this variant, the CPU 'mul' instruction is implemented